-What Can a Handyman Do in Ruskin, Florida?
+What Can a Handyman Do Without a License in Ruskin, Florida?

 Ruskin is an unincorporated community in Hillsborough County, Florida (not an incorporated city), so the main local business-licensing requirement is a Hillsborough County Local Business Tax Receipt (LBTR).
 Florida does not issue a single statewide “handyman license,” but most construction/repair work that affects structure, electrical, plumbing, HVAC, roofing, or requires a permit must be performed by (or under) a properly licensed contractor.
 Florida’s commonly-cited “handyman exemption” is not a statewide $500 rule (that threshold is from other states); instead, Florida uses activity-based licensing plus permit requirements enforced locally.